moon-jam/Jump_rope/README.md

 - **Dark Mode**: A toggle switch for users to switch between light and dark modes for better usability.
 - **Responsive Design**: Ensures a consistent experience across various devices and screen sizes.

+## Configuration

+Before running the application, you need to configure several files:

+1. **config.py**: This file contains configuration for the Flask application.
+You can use `[config_template.py](./config_template.py)` as a starting point.
+You need to set `app_secret_key` which is used as the secret key in Flask.
+You also need to set `CLIENT_ID` and `CLIENT_SECRET` which are used for Google OAuth.
+Rename `config_template.py` to `config.py` after setting your information.

+2. **server.csr and server.key**: These files are used for HTTPS SSL configuration.
+You can use `[server_template.csr](./server_template.csr)` and `[server_template.key](./server_template.key)` as starting points.
+You need to generate these files and place them in the appropriate location.
+Rename `server_template.csr` and `server_template.key` to `server.csr` and `server.key` respectively after setting your information.

+Please make sure to update these files with your own information before running the application.

 ## Setup

+Before setting up the environment and running the application, make sure you have completed the above configuration steps.

 ### Local Python/Virtual Environment